GradySenpai/BrainFrick/README.md

 This example loops printing 1 to -1.

 ### Printing
-If you want to print a character to the console, just use `.` to print the char version of the text.
+If you want to print a character to the console, just use `.` to print the char version of the cell value.
 And by writing a char in the code the current cell will turn to that chars value.
 The `.` operator will print the active cell, the next cell, and so on until it reaches a cell with the value 0 in it.
 **Example**
 `h.i.%`